whitphx/whitphx.info/content/blog/20220526-react-runner-for-live-sample-page/index.md

 As my project was using React, its variant for React, [`@codesandbox/sandpack-react`](https://www.npmjs.com/package/@codesandbox/sandpack-react) was the candidate.

-This was also a nice library, but I could not choose it because it does not support imports from nested paths such as `import * from "package/subpath"`.
+This was also a nice library, but I could not choose it because it does not support imports from nested paths such as `import Something from "package/subpath"`.

 My library was built both for ESM and CommonJS and the CommonJS version allowed such nested imports, so I wanted to show that.